The Possessed (2009 film)

-The Possessed is a 2009 documentary style horror film which was released to DVD in May 2009 and had its television debut in October that same year on SyFy.
+The Possessed is a 2009 documentary style horror film written and directed by the Booth Brothers, which was released to DVD in May 2009 and had its television debut in October that same year on SyFy.

 Plot

 The film is based upon the events surrounding what became known as the 'Watseka Wonder'.
 Using period photographs, dramatic recreations, and interviews with subject experts, it addresses what is allegedly the first well-documented and recorded spirit possession story in America of 1877, and the subsequent recorded "possessions" suffered by Lurancy.

 Beginning in 2006, and using the assistance of members of the Studio Nine class of Watseka Community High School, The Possessed was shot on locations in Watseka, Illinois, in the actual homes of, and including interviews of, the remaining family members of Lurancy Vennum.
 The filmmakers included a repeat of an original 100-year-old séance, but were able to include modern measuring instruments.
 They also used footage of individuals themselves alleged to be possessed.

 The film dramatically recreates the alleged events.
 After years of violent and self-destructive behavior, a young Mary Roff from Watseka, Illinois was committed to an asylum in Peoria, Illinois, and on July 5, 1865, she died.
 Twelve years later, a Watseka girl named Lurancy Vennum began exhibiting the same behavior as had Mary.
 When Asa Roff, a devout spiritist, heard of the incident, and believing that the spirit of his deceased daughter Mary has possessed Lurancy, he convinced the Vennum family to not commit their own daughter.
 Lurancy Vennum moved in with the Asa Roff family in 1878 and lived with them for several days.
 There she was examined by a spiritist, Dr. E. W. Stevens, who wrote about the case, and upon whose journals the film was based.